MicrosoftDocs/microsoft-365-docs/microsoft-365/business/migrate-to-microsoft-365-business.md

 - BCS160
 - MET150
 ms.assetid: 5b4ba843-24b8-4526-8e1f-f9b9eab89d06
-description: "Learn the difference between Microsoft 365 Business Standard and Microsoft 365 Business Premium and how you can upgrade to Microsoft 365 Business."
+description: "Learn the difference between Microsoft 365 Business Standard and Microsoft 365 Business Premium and how you can upgrade to Microsoft 365 Business Premium."
 ---

 # Upgrade to Microsoft 365 Business Premium from Microsoft 365 Business Standard